Roseville Roundhouse Model Railroad Club

 A Fun Railroad Legacy

 Whether you are collecting model train sets and accessories or just have fun buying a few for your kids and grandkids to have fun with, these definitely make for great memories and fun family friendly activities at home and at train shows.
-And the Roseville Roundhouse Model Railroad Club is doing a grand job of helping to keep the spirit of model train collecting alive and well here in Roseville California at the Placer County Fairgrounds.
+And the Roseville Roundhouse Model Railroad Club is doing a grand job of helping to keep the spirit of model train collecting alive and well here in Roseville California at Our new site is located at 9707 Cook Riolo Rd, Building 3, Roseville CA next to the MC church site.
 They are also online at RosevilleRoundhouse.org as well as on Facebook at Facebook.com/rosevilleroundhousemrc.

 P.S.
 If you ever have any model train equipment you no longer need, or perhaps one of the seniors in your family is downsizing and has some items to share, the Roseville Roundhouse Model Railroad Club will gladly accept those donations, as well as cash donations.
 It’s a great way to keep the train spirit going on and on and on….